JessicaJuliet/webi/README.md

 ### Features Left To Be Implemented

-* Implement a Forgot Password functionality for the user
 * Send users a personalised email after completing the registrationg process
 * Allow users to see the progress of their order
 * Provide Admins/ Store Owners with the funcitonality to edit/update the status of an order